 Analysis

 We looked at what proportion of trials individuals chose the correct cup (the double-baited cup) as well as what proportion of trials individuals performed the peeking behaviours for each of the different visibility conditions (Transparent, Opaque, and Opaque2).
 To analyse this we initially performed t-tests to look at the average scores in each visibility condition compared to chance, followed by a One-way ANOVA to look for any effect of visibility condition on cup choice.
 Next we ran a paired t-test to look for any significant difference in peeking between the pre-peeking peeks (PPPs) and the peeking interval peeks (PIPs).
-As this was not significant for all further analyses we combined the two measurements in a binomial score of any peek.
+As this was not significant for all further analyses we combined the two measurements in a binary score of any peek.
 We then ran a one way ANOVA to look for an effect of visibility condition on peeking.
 Following the t-tests we conducted multiple generalized linear mixed models (GLMMs) to further analyse the data.
 Following any significant results from the GLMMs we ran multiple comparison post hoc tests.

-To look at any effect of visibility on the peeking frequency of the monkeys, we ran a GLMM with binomial error structure and logit link function with the proportion of trials with peeks as the DV and the test predictor variables trial number and visibility condition.
-The model was stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter: 0.99).
+To look at any effect of visibility on the peeking frequency of the monkeys, we ran a GLMM with binomial error structure and logit link function with peeking as the DV and the test predictor variables trial number and visibility condition.

 Next we were interested to look for any effect of baiting configuration on the frequency of peeking.
 To look at this in detail, we ran three separate GLMMs with binomial error structure and logit link function with the test predictor variables trial number and baiting configuration.
-For the first GLMM (GLMM2a) we used the proportion of trials with any peek as the DV, for the second GLMM (GLMM2b) we used the proportion of trials with any peek above the barrier as the DV, and for the third GLMM (GLMM2c) we used the proportion of trials with any peek below the barrier as the DV.
-All of the models were stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter any peek: 0.92; above peeks: 0.94; below peeks: 0.79).
+For the first GLMM (GLMM2a) we used any peek as the DV, for the second GLMM (GLMM2b) we used any peek above the barrier as the DV, and for the third GLMM (GLMM2c) we used any peek below the barrier as the DV.

 Following this, we were interested to look for any effect of an interaction between the baiting configuration and the occlusion condition on the monkey’s cup choice.
 We ran a GLMM with binomial error structure and logit link function with cup choice (correct or incorrect) as the DV and the test predictor variables trial number and an interaction between baiting configuration and occlusion condition.
-The model was stable for all fixed effects and overdispersion appeared to be no issue (dispersion parameter: 1.06).
+All reported models were stable for all fixed effects.

 Finally, we were interested to look at the effect of peeking on cup choice.
 We ran one-sample t-tests to look at the average proportion of trials correct against chance when peeking had and hadn’t been performed.
 Then we ran a two-sample t-test to compare the average proportion of trials correct between trials where peeking had and hadn’t been performed.